-Policy: The Certification Board of Infection Control and Epidemiology, Inc. conducts a minimum of one, and routinely three, business meetings of the Board of Directors on date(s) designated by the President.
+Policy: CBIC conducts up to three (3) business meetings of the Board of Directors on date(s) designated by the President.
 Additional meetings of the Board may be called by the President in consultation with the Executive Committee or by a majority of the Board of Directors.

-- 1. The CBIC President determines the date(s) and location(s) for the Board of Directors meetings during his/her term and communicates these in writing to the Board and management at least three months prior. - a.
-In collaboration with the CBIC President and/or President-Elect, management makes all logistic arrangements for these meetings and coordinates travel and room arrangements for the Directors. - b.
+1. The CBIC President determines the date(s) and location(s) for the Board of Directors meetings during their term and communicates these in writing to the Board and management at least three (3) months prior.

+- a.
+In collaboration with the CBIC President and/or President-Elect, CBIC staff makes all logistic arrangements for these meetings, and coordinates travel and room arrangements for the Directors. - b.
 Site selection for the Board meetings focuses on ease of travel (major ports), economy and weather conditions. - c.
 Accommodations are selected based on established criteria including sleeping rooms, Board-style meeting room and catering costs within approved budget, adequate meeting space, in-room accouterments, and convenience to local restaurants.